 The project is run by the cultural facilitation comapny Coleridge in Wales Ltd. The organisation was founded by the singer Richard Parry and they have a lot of experience in organising community led events and projects in Wales including the 80 day Coleridge in Wales Festival in 2016 and producing the opening show Carnifal y Môr for the National Eisteddfod’s visit to Cardiff in 2018. http://www.worldclassfacilitation.org

 GET INVOLVED IN THE FESTIVAL

 What are the treasures in the landscape of faith near you?

-We’re calling this exploration a community treasure hunt.
+The festival this March is a community treasure hunt.
 Let us know about the stories, people and heritage in your area, and we’ll come to discuss, explore and celebrate it with you.

-We’re inviting communities, groups, schools, villages, organisations and Local Authorities to get involved and join the treasure hunt.
+We’re inviting you as individuals, communities, groups, schools, villages, organisations and Local Authorities to get involved and join the treasure hunt.

 Coleridge in Wales Ltd are in partnership on this project with the Diocese of Llandaff